Free Airport WiFi Passwords For Every Airport Around The World On A Single Map

 Ralph Waldo Emerson apparently once said that life is a journey, not a destination.
-Of course, being a traveler means you are likely to spend a lot of your time travelling rather than arriving, but this doesn’t necessarily mean that it’s all enjoyable!
+Of course, being a traveller means you are likely to spend a lot of your time travelling rather than arriving, but this doesn’t necessarily mean that it’s all enjoyable!
 It can be difficult to appreciate the journey when you are squashed on a bus next to a chicken for five hours (#truestory) or sat waiting around for a delayed train in the early hours of the morning.

 The most amazing airports